-- 427.013 The Commission for the Transportation Disadvantaged; purpose and responsibilities.-The purpose of the commission is to accomplish the coordination of transportation services provided to the transportation disadvantaged.
-The goal of this coordination is to assure the cost-effective provision of transportation by qualified community transportation coordinators or transportation operators for the transportation disadvantaged without any bias or presumption in favor of multioperator systems or not-for-profit transportation operators over single operator systems or for-profit transportation operators.
-In carrying out this purpose, the commission shall: - (1) Compile all available information on the transportation operations for and needs of the transportation disadvantaged in the state.
+427.013 The Commission for the Transportation Disadvantaged; purpose and responsibilities.-The purpose of the commission is to accomplish the coordination of transportation services provided to the transportation disadvantaged.
+The goal of this coordination is to assure the cost-effective provision of transportation by qualified community transportation coordinators or transportation operators for the transportation disadvantaged without any bias or presumption in favor of multioperator systems or not-for-profit transportation operators.
+In carrying out this purpose, the commission shall:

+(1) Compile all available information on the transportation operations for and needs of the transportation disadvantaged in the state.